pls87/creative-rotation/README.md

 make run-local #runs api and stats_updater processes on host machine
 ```

-You can also build application in advance by running, but run command will do this as a dependency
+You can also build application in advance by running command below, but run will do this as a dependency

 ```bash
 make build-local #builds bin file for api and stats-updater